Wednesday, September 30, 2009

 Subject: Everyone Starts Somewhere

 Yes because it not only shows potential employers what your skill set is like but, as your progress in your career, it can also act as an ongoing reminder of what your 'raw' talent was like.
-A lot of designers can tend to modify and adapt their styles into what they think agencies/clients want, but very often it's your individual style that is the most interesting/valuable.
+A lot of designers can tend to modify and adapt their styles into what they think agencies/clients want, but very often it's your individual style that is the most interesting/valuable.2-Have you ever personally refereed back to previous work when finding it hard to come up with ideas?

-I haven't no, but I know that many designers do - it's like a continuous evolution and refinement of your skill and, while it's important to look forward, it's also important to remember what's happened in the past - certain ideas/designs that weren't relevant 2 years ago may come 'round again.
+I haven't no, but I know that many designers do - it's like a continuous evolution and refinement of your skill and, while it's important to look forward, it's also important to remember what's happened in the past - certain ideas/designs that weren't relevant 2 years ago may come 'round again.3-Would you find idea generation more effective referring back to your old work or books and other sources?

 I think inspiration comes in many forms - more often than not designers seeking inspiration and stimulation will look to other sources...not necessarily design but music, film, art, architecture, packaging...
-However, it's important that inspiration remains just that and doesn't become plagiarism
+However, it's important that inspiration remains just that and doesn't become plagiarism4- And finally, How important is it to record all your work and ideas into a journal or blog?

 I think it is important to record your work and ideas, how you choose to record them is a very personal thing....some people have a mini library of Moleskine sketchbooks that they amass over the years, others have a collection of CD Roms..
 Putting your work 'out there' in the public domain via a blog or website is also an option as it increases your visibility within the industry and design community however you also run the risk of people copying your work.